-Digital Markets, Competition and Consumers Act
+Digital Markets, Competition and Consumers (DMCC) Act

+In this video, Partner Richard Collie introduces our consumer law risk mapping tool.
 He gives an overview of the impact assessment topics and the bespoke report you'll receive afterwards to help you navigate the DMCC Act.

 Related insights & events